yclas/documentation/how-to-avoid-spam-in-my-site.md

 <br>
 And lot worst stuff....

-Spam is a serious issue, that’s why at Yclas we have developed a set of tools to help/prevent you from getting these ads and making your site look unprofessional.
+Spam is a serious issue, that's why at Yclas we have developed a set of tools to help/prevent you from getting these ads and making your site look unprofessional.

 ## WE HAVE THE SOLUTION!